1977 German Formula Three Championship

-The 1977 German Formula Three Championship (1977 Formel 3 Meisterschaft der ONS) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1977 German Formula Three Championship (1977 Formel 3 Meisterschaft der ONS) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany and in Belgium.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 27 March at Nürburgring and ended at the same place on 2 October after eight rounds.

 Team Obermoser Jörg driver Peter Scharmann became a champion.
 He won race at Kassel-Calden.
 Rudolf Dötsch finished as runner-up, he had three race wins, but he haven't participated in the three races.
 Heinz Scherle completed the top-three in the drivers' standings with win at Diepholz Airfield Circuit.
 Bertram Schäfer and Werner Klein were the only other drivers who won a race in the season.

 Calendar

 All rounds were held in West Germany, excepting Zolder rounds that were held in Belgium.